johnalison/WorkingPhilosophy/CanOnlyControlWhatYouCan.md

    > Things could not have been otherwise.
 Dont get upset about what happens, respond.
    > Can use complaints as a barometer or flag for when your too attached.

+- “Waste no time or Energy on grudges” Churchill